-In Vietnamese culture, many animals are sacred; 4 of them are more important than the others and you can see them very often in architectural depictions or in legends.
+In Vietnamese culture, many animals are sacred; 4 of them are more important than the others and you can see them very often in architectural depictions or in daily objects.

 ⇒ The Dragon symbolizes power, originally the supreme power of the Emperors.
 You can see many dragons in architectural works in temples, pagodas, tombs and Royal Palaces, in Hue for example.
 This supernatural creature usually has its head up and his mouth wide open holding a precious stone, a jade.
 It has a flame-like crest and is usually seen as flying, always towards a better life.
 It symbolizes human aspiration for strength and freedom.

-There are other holy animals in the Vietnamese culture such as carps, horses, tigers and dogs, but the four ones we have mentioned in this article are the most popular ones.
+Apart from those 4 famous ones, there are other holy animals in the Vietnamese culture such as carps, horses, tigers and dogs; we will talk about them in another upcoming post.

 If you are interested in learning more about Vietnamese culture and traditions, join our interactive adventure walking tour in Saigon’s Chinatown.